 I have also made some low carb changes to the recipe.
 For example, I used coconut oil instead of vegetable oil (because we don’t use vegetable oil in our family anymore).
 I also omitted the ketchup from the gravy.
 However, if you have a low carb ketchup whether homemade or store bought, you can go ahead and add the amount that’s included in the recipe.

 This is a timeless dish in our family and hope whenever you decide to try this, it’ll be apart of yours as well.
+Make this brown stew fish and leave a comment letting me.

 15 minPrep Time